moneroexamples/onion-monero-blockchain-explorer/README.md

 ## Enable SSL (https)

 By default, the explorer does not use ssl.
-But It has such a functionality.
+But it has such a functionality.

 As an example, you can generate your own ssl certificates as follows: